Mental Health Impacts Of Acculturation On Families

 Increased stress, anxiety, and mental illness

-Sociological and psychological adaptation to a new culture often comes with many challenges, from practical needs like determining where to live and work to other difficulties like navigating interpersonal relationships with other community members.
+For migrants or immigrants, sociological and psychological adaptation to a new society or culture often comes with many challenges, from practical needs like determining where to live and work to other difficulties like navigating interpersonal relationships with other community members.
 Adding language barriers, perceived discrimination, and cultural differences to the equation often makes it even harder.

 • Irritability